Jade Rawlings: Norwood Football Club

-On 5 November 2020, Rawlings became the senior coach at Norwood Football Club in the SANFL.
+On 5 November 2020, Rawlings became the senior coach at the Norwood Football Club in the SANFL.

 In 2022, Rawlings coached Norwood to their 31st SANFL premiership, winning a 1-point thriller against minor premiers North Adelaide.

-In 2024, Rawlings coached Norwood to a remarkable and worthy minor premiership, dominating most of the season by being on top of the ladder for the majority of the rounds.
+In 2024, Rawlings coached Norwood to a minor premiership, dominating most of the season by being on top of the ladder for the majority of the rounds.
 During the 2024 finals series Rawlings coached Norwood into another Grand Final but unfortunately, in spite of leading for most of the game, Glenelg pegged them down and won.
 Rawling's Redlegs finishing runners up.

 Fremantle Football Club

-In October 2024, Rawlings was appointed as backline coach of the Fremantle Football Club for the 2025 AFL season under Justin Longmuir.
+In October 2024, Rawlings was appointed as an assistant coach in the role of backline coach of the Fremantle Football Club under senior coach Justin Longmuir.

 Personal life

 Rawlings was married to Samantha Richardson (sister of former Richmond player Matthew Richardson).
 They have two children.
 He also has two children with new wife Sallee.

 Rawlings also has a brother, Brady, who played for the North Melbourne Football Club.
 In the latter stages of Rawlings' career he was drafted by the Kangaroos and played alongside his brother.

 Rawlings plays cricket in Melbourne for the Burnley CYMS Cricket Club, alongside his brother-in-law, Andrew, whenever his football commitments allow.